LiuZeJie97/Code-Generation-From-Flowcharts-with-Texts-A-Benchmark-Dataset-and-An-Approach/README.md

     [node id] ( [yes\no\None] ) -> [node id]

+&emsp;You can visit http://flowchart.js.org and translate the flowchart.txt into pictures.

 ### mapping_relations.txt :

 &emsp; The relationships between the nodes and the code snippets, can only be used in the training phase.